MH-PlatformDigitalTools/docs/catalyze.markdown

     $ bin/catalyze.sh console db01

+### Verify Salesforce permissions and connectivity

+We use Salesforce as a backend in some environments.
+To verify that our user has the correct field-level permissions (was a problem a few times when using change sets), run the following script, updating the collection and name fields as appropriate:

+    $ ./bin/catalyze.sh -E <environment> "bundle exec irb" ...
+    require 'restforce'
+    client = Restforce.new
+    collection = 'Contact'
+    name = 'Updated_Terms_Of_Service_At__c'
+    described = client.describe(collection)
+    described.fields.map(&:name).include?(name)

+The result of running this should be "true".

+To verify that our Salesforce credentials are correct, try:

+    $ ./bin/catalyze.sh -E <environment> "bundle exec irb" ...
+    require 'restforce'
+    client = Restforce.new
+    described = client.describe('Contact')

+It should spit out a long string of fields, not an error.

 ## Debugging Tips

 The first time you deploy code to a new environment, Catalyze needs to